nmshd/documentation/_docs_integrate/31-connector-modules.md

 permalink: /integrate/custom-connector-modules
 ---

-> At the moment custom Connector modules are not available.
+> At the moment custom Connector modules are not supported.